Energinet-DataHub/energy-origin/doc/architecture/domains/auth.md

 ### `GET /api/auth/token`
 ---

-Will re-create your front-facing token.
+Will re-create your token.
 Useful for renewing a token that is about to expire or to get updated claims.

 **Response**